cdeitrick/Lolipop/README.md

     A tab-delimited file listing the calculated p-value for each pair of mutational trajectories.
 Only created if `--save-pvalues` is provided.

-- supplementary-files / `input filename`.pvalues.matrix.tsv
+- supplementary-files / `input filename`.calculation.matrix.pvalues.tsv

     A table with all pairwise p-values for all trajectories.
+    Rows/columns are sorted by genotype and share the same order.
+    Requires `--save-pvalues`

+- supplementary-files / `input filename`.calculation.matrix.distance.tsv
+    A table with all pairwise distances for all trajectories.
-    Rows/ columns are sorted by genotype and share the same order.
+    Rows/columns are sorted by genotype and share the same order.
     Requires `--save-pvalues`

 ### Diagrams